 Finally the young man becomes ordained and is required to do his first sermon.
 The gospel for the day is ‘seek first the kingdom of God ‘ and he faithfully delivers to his audience.
 The bishop praises his sermon and confides that he especially enjoyed the emphasis on how one should seek first.
-However, following this the young man is left thinking about the difference between the discourse and his life so far, and questioning whether he has truly “practised what he has preached”.
+However, following this the young man is left thinking about the difference between the discourse and his life so far.
+And furthermore, he questions whether he has truly “practised the virtue he preached”.

-Kierkegaard’s story highlights the dangers of only following doctrine to achieve the life we want, and missing the opportunities along the way.
+Kierkegaard’s story highlights the danger of following doctrine to achieve a desired life, and missing the opportunities along the way.
 By delivering his sermon, although the young man appears to all others to have mastered his craft and found the kingdom of God, he knows he has not truly participated in his calling.
 More to the point, his immediate community praise his lesson, missing the chance to hold him to account.

 The bishop praised the sermon, because that’s what he would do.
 He’s part of the system.

 If you are aiming for early retirement (or perhaps even normal retirement), you can perhaps sympathise with Ludvig.
 I certainly can.
 I always treated early retirement (or FI/RE) as a type of delayed gratification.
 By this I mean that I postponed the life I wanted to live until after my savings mature.
 I’ve even written about it.